 Boating on Lake Havasu

-Boating on the lake is a favorite pastime for locals and visitors.
+Boating on Lake Havasu is a favorite pastime for locals and visitors.
 That super clear turquoise water, along with towering cliffs, rugged mountains, and incredible wildlife make Lake Havasu an exciting destination for boats of all shapes and sizes.
 And, it’s incredibly easy to get out on the water!

 Resources for Boaters on Lake Havasu

-- Ramps – There are eight launch ramps around the lake for getting in and out of the water with ease.
+- Boat Ramps on Lake Havasu – There are eight launch ramps around the Lake Havasu for getting in and out of the water with ease.
 Go Lake Havasu has a complete list of marinas and boat ramps to help you plan your trip.

 - Rentals – If you don’t have a boat of your own, consider renting one.
 This handy watercraft rental guide will help you get out on the water in no time.